racheliee/skku-projects/reports/design.md

     - Unlocking will be also needed before it returns from the first if-statement.

 ## SwapTop
 The `swap_top()` method will be implemented with a reader lock.
-This is possible because the pop and push operations already have writer locks implemented, and therefore the `swap_top()` method can be efficiently implemented with a reader lock.
+This is possible because the pop and push operations already have writer locks implemented, and peeking can have several readers at the same time.
+Therefore, only a reader lock is needed despite the method modifying the linked list.

 The rest of the implementation will remain the same as the RW Locking implementation.